JOOX reviews Nasty C’s songs and albums

 We enjoyed hearing about Felicity’s views on Nasty C’s music.
 Perhaps you agree with her?

-Stream and download JOOX’s exclusive playlist for Nasty C’s songs now
+Stream and download our exclusive playlist for Nasty C’s songs on the JOOX music player now

 Are you a fan of Nasty C’s songs?
 Stream and download his ‘Strings and Bling’ album on the JOOX music app.